2018 Fall Events Schedule

 In this Section

-The Andrew W. Mellon Foundation has granted $800,000 to Washington College’s Chesapeake Heartland, an innovative public history project led by the Starr Center in collaboration with an array of Kent County partners and the National Museum of African American History and Culture.
+With an $800,000 grant from The Andrew W. Mellon Foundation, an $89,000 grant from Maryland, and a $100,000 private donation, Chesapeake Heartland, an innovative public history project led by the Starr Center in collaboration with community partners and the National Museum of African American History and Culture, is gaining rapid momentum.

 Birch Bayh, a Senior Fellow at the Starr Center, an American hero of historic stature, and an extraordinary mentor and friend to many Washington College students, faculty, and staff, died in the early morning hours of March 14.